AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/customizing.md

 The Universal Editor allows for two types of adaptation for your project's needs.

 * [Customizing the Universal Editor](#customizing) - The standard functionality of the Universal Editor can be adapted via several customization configurations.
-* [Extending the Universal Editor UI](#extending) - The UI of the Universal Editor can also be extended to meet your projects needs using the App Builder.
+* [Extending the Universal Editor UI](#extending) - The UI of the Universal Editor can also be extended using the App Builder to meet your projects needs.

 Both types are detailed in the following sections.

 ## Customizing the Universal Editor {#customizing}

+The Universal Editor offers several built-in options to customize its functionality.

 ### Disabling Publishing {#disable-publish}